mr-davtyan/NeedleNode/PROJECT_MAP.md

 # Project Map - Embroidery Manager

 ## Vision
 A high-performance local web application to organize, tag, and browse thousands of embroidery `.PES` files.
-It features automatic inbox scanning, intelligent tagging support based on file path/name, and a rich visual catalog with large thumbnails and detailed metadata.
+It features automatic library scanning, intelligent tagging support based on file path/name, and a rich visual catalog with large thumbnails and detailed metadata.

 ## Tech Stack
 - **Backend**: Python 3.12+ with **FastAPI**